samoanspam/cse-251-student-version/lesson_02/canvas/prove.md

 ### Sample Output (Log file)

 The following is the **required** output of your assignment.
 Notice that the names of characters, planets, etc... are **sorted**.
 Don't worry about the blank lines or the extra "," you might get while printing the names.
-Also, the exact number of calls do not need to match 94 that is in this example (but it should be very close to it).
+Also, the exact number of calls do not need to match 94 that is in this example (but it should be very close to it).  `Optional:` if you want a simple method of displaying a list without the ending comma, look at this article on [list unpacking](https://www.geeksforgeeks.org/packing-and-unpacking-arguments-in-python/)

 ```text
 16:57:24| Starting to retrieve data from the server